Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

   // At this point we're in a real browser, on the top of the viewport cy.scrollTo("bottom");
   // We've now scrolled ±10000px down
-  cy.wait(100);
+  cy.wait(200);
-  // After waiting a 100ms we scroll back up cy.scrollTo("top");
+  // After waiting a 200ms we scroll back up cy.scrollTo("top");
   // And we check that our callback was called.
-  // The other checks are in the callback above, check them out. cy.get("@callback").should("have.been.called");
+  // Callback above contains more checks cy.get("@callback").should("have.been.called");

   // Possibly the more "Cypress'y" way to do this for reference (but I don't like it):